Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Proof of Theorem

 Let $t'$ be a union of consecutive threads in $\gamma$ such that $t'$ contains neither a corner-switch nor any maximal trajectory with respect to $D_1,\ldots,D_s$.
 In order to maximize the number of threads contained in $t'$, we assume that $t'$ first cuts corners of $T_0$ on the same side, then enters into a convex hull, then leaves the convex hull and cuts corners of $T_0$ on the same side again.

-By Proposition~\ref{prop:combinandmetriclengthinhull}, the combinatorial length of a trajectory in a convex hull in $X$ is bounded $\frac{4}{\delta(\underline k)}n^2$.
-As in Lemma~\ref{lem:consecutivethick}, consecutive threads cutting corners of $T_0$ in the same side go around a singularity of $X^{(0)}$.
-By the same estimate~\eqref{equ:estimateforthesameside} in Lemma~\ref{lem:consecutivethick}, the number of these consecutive threads around a singularity of $X^{(0)}$ is bounded above by
+To estimate the number of threads of $t'$, we note that: \begin{itemize} \item Theorem~\ref{thm:combinandmetriclengthinhull} implies that the combinatorial length of a trajectory in a convex hull on $X$ is bounded above by $\frac{8}{\delta(\underline k)}n^2$, \item According to the estimate~\eqref{equ:estimateforthesameside} obtained in the proof of Lemma~\ref{lem:consecutivethick}, the number of consecutive threads cutting corners of $T_0$ on the same side is bounded above by

+\item There may be special threads at ends of $t'$ or before entering or after leaving convex hulls. \end{itemize}